beauchamplab/rave/README.md

    + For Windows or Linux (or if the Mac installation script does not work) see the [Full installation guide](./alternative_installation.md).

+ + For any platform, a RAVE docker image can be found [here](https://hub.docker.com/r/dipterix/rave)

 ## Start RAVE

 * To start RAVE, type (or copy and paste) the following command into the RStudio console: